 - If the fence is near trees, check fences after high winds for fallen branches.
 (This should be done with all fences.)

 - Check the posts from time to time.
-Posts may become loose or lean in the soil (occurs in wet clay soils when wind blows the fence back and forth).
-To correct this, just move it over 1".
+They may become loose in the soil (occurs in wet clay soils when wind blows the fence back and forth) or begin to lean.
+To correct this, just move the post over 1" and reset it.

 We offer many fences to fit your situation, including different heights and lengths, multiple colors, drivable posts and positive/negative options for dry soils.
 Questions?
 Call our fence consultants at

 Replacement line posts for Premier’s netting.
 Designs for each type of net, double or single spike.$3.07